SPACER4IESPACERSP

 How many cars were restored as a model J because of a picture they received?
 I know of a couple for sure.
 It is hard to restore a car properly when you do not have access to the information you need.
 Hopefully this website can help future generations with such problems if we do the proper research as we go and document sources of information.

 How many Sears cars were really built in 1908?
 Is the number 300 realistic?
 What is realistic?
+I do not believe any Sears were built in 1908.
+Prove me wrong.

 How many were built in 1909?
 I am theorizing that not as many as people may currently think.
+I believe about 600 were built in 1909 based on the evidence.

 So what do people think?